 - List the negative triggers that lead to off task behavior.

 - Use lots of social reinforcers, including positive parent and teacher attention that is communicated in a variety of ways, including verbal and written mini-celebrations of progress communicated to both student and teacher.
 Think of some ways this can be expressed to your child.

 - Think of rewarding activities in the classroom and home that would be desirable.
 Tokens or points can be used to earn special privileges, even for outside of class like a complete or partial homework pass.

 - Think of material reinforcers like stickers and prizes.

 - Use time-in and time-out.
-Time-in is used for one on one attention and calming, time-out reduces sensory inputs for a time.
-Even a short time-out may help, having the child watch the second hand go around the dial for a minute or two.
+Time-in is used for one on one attention and calming, while time-out reduces sensory inputs for a time.
+Even a short time-out with a fidget may help.

 - Practice desired behaviors before they come into play, just like sports teams practice before the game.